giantswarm/default-apps-cloud-director/README.md

 **What is this app?**

-`default-apps-vsphere` pre-installs all default apps in a VCD (vSphere Cloud Director) Workload Cluster.
+`default-apps-vcd` pre-installs all default apps in a VCD (VMware Cloud Director) Workload Cluster.

 **Who can use it?**